kateonbxsh/AbyssChat/README.md

 | `/changeusername` | Self-explanatory                  |
 | `/disconnect`     | Disconnect from the chat          |

-- You may also close the chat directly, it will automatically disconnect you
+- You may also close the chat directly, it will automatically let everyone know you disconnected